Infrastructure Installation Support

 Caley worked with their supply chain partner, Malin Group to deliver this project, who took lead on the fabrication of the structures.

-Need a safe, well designed, high quality system for your offshore equipment?
+Need a safe, well designed, high quality handling system for your offshore equipment?
 Contact us to discuss.